 Spinal decompression can relieve the symptoms created by nerve compression -- but all spinal decompression is not created equal.
 The term "spinal decompression" can be applied to both surgical and non-surgical treatment techniques.
 Traditional surgical methods may require the removal of disc material and/or the fusing of spinal joints.
 Fortunately, you avoid such extreme methods by choosing non-surgical spinal decompression therapy instead.
 In this technique, flexion-distraction force is applied to the spine, pulling the vertebrae gently away from each other until negative pressure forms in the disc spaces.
 A bulging or herniated disc will be drawn away from nerve tissue and back into its normal position.
 The negative pressure also pulls water into dehydrated bulging discs.

 Non-surgical spinal decompression can ease a great many symptoms and conditions.
 Our chiropractor may recommend it as a treatment for:

 Non-surgical spinal decompression isn't necessarily right for everyone.
 For instance, if you're pregnant, have a fractured vertebra, or have permanent hardware implanted in your spine, we will recommend other forms of treatment for your particular condition.

 Spinal decompression often works well alongside other natural healing techniques.
-If your condition includes a variety of issues such as muscular strain, postural problems or systemic health trouble, we can provide you with a holistic treatment plan that adds chiropractic adjustment, physical therapy, massage therapy, strength training, and other helpful modalities to your spinal decompression strategy.
+If your condition includes a variety of issues such as muscular strain, postural problems, or systemic health trouble, we can provide you with a holistic treatment plan that adds chiropractic adjustment, physiotherapy, massage therapy, strength training, and other helpful modalities to your spinal decompression strategy.